latolukasz/beeorm-doc/docs/guide/entity_fields.md

 }
 ```

-You can also create struct inside struct, as many levels as you want.

-BeeORM creates MySQL column for each field in struct by adding field name
-as a suffix for column name.
-For example `HomeAddressCountry varchar(255)`.
+You can also nest structs within structs to any desired level of complexity.

+When working with structs in BeeORM, a MySQL column is created for each field in the struct, with the field name added as a suffix to the column name.
+For example, the field HomeAddressCountry would be stored in a column named HomeAddressCountry varchar(255).

-## Anonymous subfields
+## Anonymous Subfields

-You can also define files using anonymous struct:
+In addition to using named structs as subfields, you can also define fields using anonymous structs.
+For example:

 ```go{12}
 struct Address {